DavidZhang73/vidat/tools/backend/README.md

 ## Installation

 To run the demo, install `nodejs`, `npm` and various modules.
-And link the static Vidat browser code to the subdirectory `vdiat`.
+And link the static Vidat files in `dist` to the subdirectory `vdiat`.

 ```
 sudo apt install nodejs npm
 npm install --save express ejs body-parser cors

-ln -s ../../src vidat
+ln -s ../../dist vidat
 ```

 Detailed instructions for installing `express` can be found at https://expressjs.com/en/starter/installing.html.